spencerlievens/prova/docs/design/admin.md

 ## Validation Rules

 - An addition of a specially provisioned key may only occur once.
 It is invalid to add an already provisioned key multiple times.
-- Admin transactions in the genesis block do not need to provide a meaningful input or script-sig, they are automatically valid.
+- Admin outputs in the genesis block are automatically valid.
 - Admin operations performed in the transaction must match the thread and be signed with two appropriate and matching keys: issue operations must be performed on the issue thread, etc.
 - Aside from the exceptions for issuance, no non-admin outputs and inputs are allowed in an admin transaction.
 - Issue transactions may not also de-issue tokens.